Phil Banks

 Opportunity

+During the 2022 spring mating season, Halter successfully demonstrated that their models could accurately detect heats in dairy cows.
 By leveraging this improved data, we identified opportunities to introduce new features that could deliver deeper reproductive insights, such as identifying cycling vs. non-cycling animals, tracking submission rates, and monitoring non-return rates.

 Goal: Increase Six-Week In-Calf Rate